jld2272/plot_line/README.md

 # Interactive Straight-Line Grapher
-A simple, self-contained HTML app to plot straight lines of the form: y = mx + c
+A simple, self-contained HTML app to plot straight lines of the form _y = mx + c_

 ## Features
 - Clean layout for inclusion in assessments, worksheets, presentations, etc.